Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### How we work

 Generative AI is expected to have significant impacts on the working world.
-Directly hundreds of millions of jobs will be affected.
+Hundreds of millions of jobs will be directly affected.

 In some sense the change is expected to be welcome as jobs that are currently mundane or have been difficult to automate will go away.
 For example frame editing, common artwork generation, and basic copywriting.

 One concern with this reduction is how jobs typically mentor juniors.
-If the mundane entry work goes away - how will the next generation be trained?
+If the mundane entry work goes away, how will the next generation be trained?

 ### Possibilities